webdew-logo-new_v2-1

 Of course, Pixel art is no longer a necessary approach; however, going back to the roots and creating something within the boundaries of old technology will definitely help you as an artist.
 Besides, the kick you will get recreating those retro designs is bound to take you on a whole different level of nostalgia.

-why-is-pixel-art-popularReady to create your own 8-bit video game art?
+why is pixel art popular 2Ready to create your own 8-bit video game art?
 Let's get started!

-What is Pixel art?
+What is Pixel Art?

 Pixel art is a unique and interesting form of digital art that enables the artist to create a broad range of assets for a game.
 Pixel art is very different from most other art styles where the art is drawn with brush and stroke.
 Instead, pixel art is created by placing down blocks square by square and has a minimal color palette.